leo01110111/20188FreightFrenzy/README.md

 # 20188FreightFrenzy

 Hi, this is Leo.
 I'm currenting testing out some features on Github with some of our old code.
+Can I still edit this after the fork is closed?